THE FOLLOWING AS BEEN UPDATED SINCE IT WAS ORIGINALLY POSTED.

 Here’s a shot of the bees after we removed a few frames from the hive:

 I’ll upload some video of the procedure soon.
 (UPDATE: The video is posted.)
 Until then, allow me to present a big load of photos and descriptions of what we did.
-(The full series of photos can be view on my Picasa page.)

 This is what we saw when we lifted up the inner cover.
 Not too many bees and more honeycomb built on top of the frames.
 (UPDATE: We were informed that we’ve had the inner cover upside-side down all this time.
 That’s why we kept getting burr comb — the honeycomb on top of the frames — in this hive.
 The flat side of the inner cover should face down, maintaining the crucial 1 centimetre of “bee space.”)